Have you recently noticed a huge drop in social media engagement? Suddenly, your social media activity doesn’t seem to show up at all.

 While it’s not exactly a social network, it’s definitely still a site where people go to learn and share content.
 Can you be shadowbanned from YouTube?

-Well, YouTube shadowbanning has been in the news because of popular creator PewDiePie.
-According to his fans, the Swedish videogame YouTuber’s channel was penalized in YouTube search.
+YouTube shadowbanning has been in the news because of popular creator PewDiePie.
+According to his fans, the Swedish video game YouTuber’s channel was penalized in YouTube searches.